Sogeman/LampControl/README.md

 - <s>delete created scenes</s>

 Technologies used: Java EE backend with Wildfly 12 deployment server, MySQL database, Angular frontend, Hue API.
-Backend is used for own scene API instead of using HUE Scene API
+Backend is used for own scene API instead of using HUE Scene API, also saving users

-TODO maybe: make back and delete button into componen, set lightstate in group independently, expand app to include departure times for bus in front of my appartment
+TODO maybe: make back button into component, set lightstate in group independently, change scene, expand app to include departure times for bus in front of my appartment